 Bent-Jorgen Perlmutt is a Brooklyn-based filmmaker.
-He most recently directed MASSACRE AT THE STADIUM, a Netflix Original documentary about legendary musician Víctor Jara who was murdered during the ‘73 coup in Chile (Netflix, 2019).
-He directed, produced and edited HAVANA MOTOR CLUB (Samuel Goldwyn Films, 2016) a feature-length documentary that explores Cuba's underground drag racing community and their quest to hold the first official car race since the Cuban Revolution.
-The film premiered in competition at the 2015 Tribeca Film Festival and was released theatrically in early 2016.
-Perlmutt co-directed and edited DIANA VREELAND: THE EYE HAS TO TRAVEL (Samuel Goldwyn Films, 2011) about the legendary fashion icon.
-He directed and produced LUMO (POV, 2007), a documentary about the recovery process of a young rape survivor at a unique hospital in eastern Congo that won a Student Academy Award® and was broadcast on PBS.
-He served as the co-producer and additional editor of CONTROL ROOM (Magnolia Pictures, 2004), and the associate editor of VALENTINO: THE LAST EMPEROR (Acolyte Films, 2008).
-He wrote, directed, produced, and edited LES VULNERABLES (Perlmutt Productions, 2007), the closing night short of the New York Film Festival and a grand jury prize-winner at AFI Dallas.
-He also directed and produced INVISIBLE KILLERS: EBOLA for the Discovery Channel, edited and field-produced MAN V. VOLCANO for National Geographic Explorer, and edited an episode of REBEL MUSIC for MTV and The Balvenie's RAW CRAFT starring Anthony Bourdain.
+He most recently directed the Emmy-nominated historical documentary Massacre at the Stadium, a Netflix Original film about legendary musician Víctor Jara who was murdered during the '73 coup in Chile (Netflix, 2019).
+He directed, produced and edited Havana Motor Club (Samuel Goldwyn Films, 2016) a feature-length documentary that explores Cuba's underground drag racing community and their quest to hold the first official car race since the Cuban Revolution.
+The film premiered in competition at the 2015 Tribeca Film Festiva, was released theatrically in early 2016, and screened as part of the exhibition Motion.
+Autos, Art, Architecture at the Museo Guggenheim Bilbao.
+Perlmutt co-directed and edited Diana Vreeland: The Eye has to Travel (Samuel Goldwyn Films, 2011) about the legendary fashion icon.
+He directed and produced Lumo (POV, 2007), a documentary about the recovery process of a young rape survivor at a unique hospital in eastern Congo that won a Student Academy Award® and was broadcast on PBS.
+He served as the co-producer and additional editor of Control Room (Magnolia Pictures, 2004), and the associate editor of Valentino: The Last Emperor (Acolyte Films, 2008).
+He wrote, directed, produced, and edited Les Vulnerables (Perlmutt Productions, 2007), the closing night short of the New York Film Festival and a grand jury prize-winner at AFI Dallas.
+He also directed and produced Invisible Killers: Ebola for the Discovery Channel, edited and field-produced Man V. Volcano for National Geographic Explorer, edited an episode of Rebel Music for MTV, and edited The Balvenie's Raw Craft starring Anthony Bourdain.